-- 1) The pre-export quarantine facility must meet the country and premises requirements specified in the certification before export section. - 2) The entire pre-export quarantine facility must be surrounded by physical and procedural barriers that provide sufficient security to isolate the zoo bovids in pre-export quarantine from all other animals except those that meet all the conditions in these biosecurity measures. - a) The required outcome is that quarantined animals are protected from disease transmission, which includes direct contact, direct and indirect aerosol transfer, and fomite transfer (e.g. footwear, feed, water). - 3) The pre-export quarantine facility must be constructed so that it can be cleaned and disinfectant applied effectively and must be maintained in good order. - 4) The institution where the pre-export quarantine facility is located must utilise a separate area for the cleaning and disinfection of vehicles for transporting zoo bovids, and facilities for the safe loading and unloading of zoo bovids. - 5) The institution where the pre-export quarantine facility is located must have facilities for veterinary examination and collection of samples as needed, and must manage biosecurity requirements should it be necessary to utilise these facilities for animals in pre-export quarantine.
+- 1) The pre-export quarantine facility must meet the country and premises requirements specified in the certification section (section 5.1.3). - 2) The entire pre-export quarantine facility must be surrounded by physical and procedural barriers that provide sufficient security to isolate the zoo bovids in pre-export quarantine from all other animals except those that meet all the conditions in these biosecurity measures. - a) The required outcome is that quarantined animals are protected from disease transmission, which includes direct contact, direct and indirect aerosol transfer, fomite transfer (e.g. footwear, feed, water), and protection from vectors where required. - 3) The pre-export quarantine facility must be constructed so that it can be cleaned and disinfectant applied effectively, and must be maintained in good order. - 4) The institution where the pre-export quarantine facility is located must utilise a separate area for the cleaning and disinfection of vehicles for transporting zoo bovids, and facilities for the safe loading and unloading of zoo bovids. - 5) The institution where the pre-export quarantine facility is located must have a dedicated area to facilitate veterinary examination and collection of samples as needed, and must ensure biosecurity requirements are maintained should it be necessary to utilise these facilities for animals in pre-export quarantine.